Imminent-Darkness/BCDTB/README.md

 analysis.
 This strategy uses three Supertrend instances, the 50_EMA, and 200_EMA to determine trend direction while using the Stochastic RSI for entries.

+## Environment setup

+This project was created in a conda environment on a Windows 10 machine.
+I haven't found a method to install the required dependencies on other python environments, so installing Anaconda or mini-conda with python3.8 is a necessity at this time.
+I have included an `environment.yml` file in this project's root directory.
+To create the environment run `conda env create -f environment.yml`.

 ## The Strategy